 Coffee — even decaf– can be irritating on your digestive system and may increase acid reflux and indigestion.
 And it’s actually not the caffeine that’s responsible for this.
 According to one study, it’s other specific compounds in the coffee itself that can cause trouble (7).

 The good news is researchers say tea does not have the same effect since it doesn’t contain the uniquely problematic compounds found in coffee.
-This means you can still have caffeine from tea without irritating your stomach.
-So making the switch from coffee to tea just might do wonders for your heartburn.
+This means you should still be able to have caffeine from tea without irritating your stomach.
+So you can try making the switch from coffee to tea and see if you feel any improvements to your heartburn.

 3. Avoid These Activities